polycliniqueborinage/reminder/sites/all/modules/field_timetable/README.txt

      - Max Time

 1. Add the field to a view
-2. Select the 'Office hours' formatter
+2. Select the 'Field Timetable' formatter
 3. Check the formatter settings of the field